- For Fall 2016, Prof. Jennifer Logue’s WMST 200 (required for all WMST minors) still has space available. Here is her course description:

 Welcome to the SIUE Women’s Studies Page!

-We’d love to have your participate in our program in any number of ways: you can take a Women’s Studies course; attend one of the regular lectures or events we host on campus; join the student group, Making Waves; declare a minor; or simply look through our website for information about feminist scholarship and activism.
+We’d love to have your participate in our program in any number of ways.
+You can take a Women’s Studies course; read our blog (linked above); attend one of the regular lectures or events we host on campus; join the student group, Making Waves; declare a minor; or simply look through our website for information about feminist scholarship and activism.
 Feel free to stop by the Women’s Studies Office (Peck 3407) for more information, formal mentoring, or just a cup of coffee.
-You can also reach the Director of the Women’s Studies program, Professor Alison Reiheld, at firstname.lastname@example.org.
+If we aren’t there, you can reach the Director of the Women’s Studies program, Professor Alison Reiheld, at email@example.com to set up a convenient meeting time for coffee or a chat.
 Also, please be sure to be join our group on Facebook, “SIUE Women’s Studies Program,” to receive information about events and to join the conversation about current issues.
-We also tweet at https://twitter.com/wmstsiue.
+We also occasionally tweet at https://twitter.com/wmstsiue.

 The image used on our website is a detail of Carrie Moyer’s painting “The Stone Age” from the Elizabeth Sackler Center for Feminist Art housed at the Brooklyn Museum in Brooklyn, New York.
 We’ve got a link to their website on our “Links We Like” Page.